Mastering Music PR: Elevate Your Brand and Reach Your Audience

 1. Build Your Narrative

 Every artist has a unique voice beyond the music.
 Define what sets you apart.
-Your personal story is the foundation of your public persona—it’s what makes your press pitch more than just another email in a journalist’s inbox.
+Your personal story is the foundation of your public persona—it is what makes your press pitch more than just another email in a journalist’s inbox.

 2. Create a Pro EPK / Media Kit